zeruhur/loner/en/wip/steel_and_sorcery.md

 ## Companions and Followers

 Companions and followers add depth to the narrative by providing additional skills, moral dilemmas, and story hooks.
 They are treated as simplified characters with their own motivations and vulnerabilities, tied to the protagonist through a **Loyalty** mechanic.
-This system integrates seamlessly with the core mechanics of *Steel & Sorcery*.
+This system integrates seamlessly with the core mechanics of *Loner: Steel & Sorcery*.

 ### Creating a Companion
 Companions are defined by a minimal set of traits: